Saturday, 14 March 2015

 And can anyone who has watched the antics of my own stalker and obsessive abuser, who frequently spams my blogs with infantile gibberish, not conclude that he is mentally ill?
 To be fair to Catholicism though, his psychosis may not be so much the cause of his religious fanaticism; more likely it was the result of his humiliation at having been expelled from seminary because of a pre-existing personality disorder and being unable to resist acting on it.

 His pretense of piety is almost certainly a ploy to support his begging by appealing to gullible people.
 His behaviour shows he no more believes in a god of truth and honesty who will one day call him to account than I do - unless of course he thinks a few spells and magic hand movements will grant him absolution and give his omniscient god amnesia.
-With many catholics who manage (all too easily it seems) to get through what checks there are and make it into the priesthood, religious 'zeal' is often just a sham and phoney piety being used as a cover and an opportunity to gain access to vulnerable people.
-In these cases it's not so much psychosis that causes apparent piety; it's psychopathy.
+With many Catholics who manage (all too easily it seems) to get through what checks there are and make it into the priesthood, religious 'zeal' is often just a sham and phony piety being used as a cover and an opportunity to gain access to vulnerable people.
+In these cases, it's not so much psychosis that causes apparent piety; it's psychopathy.

 So where now for religions with no physical evidence for them to call on and the behaviour of religious zealots looking more like the result of pathological brain malfunction as time goes on as science reveals more and more how the brain works?